How do I know if therapy is right for me?

 What is the cancellation policy?

-For online sessions, please give 72 hours’ notice if you cannot attend a session.
-Missed sessions with less than 72 hours’ notice are charged at the full rate.
+For online and in person sessions, please give 48 hours’ notice if you cannot attend a session.
+Missed sessions with less than 48 hours’ notice are charged at the full rate.

-Although I do charge for client cancelled sessions I attempt to offer some flexibility by offering another session time within the same week.
+Although I do charge for cancelled sessions with less than 48 hours’ notice I attempt to offer some flexibility by offering another session time within the same week.
 If I am not able to offer you an alternative time, the session will need to be paid for in full.

 Please arrange payment by BACS or Direct Debit within 24 hours of the session.

-I am bound by the professional codes of conduct as defined by BACP and UKCP, of which I am a member of both organisations.
+I am bound by the professional codes of conduct as defined by BACP.
 This includes the responsibility to manage your information confidentially and in line with GDPR.

-Confidentiality means I will treat your personal information and what you share with me with utmost respect, and in line with the BACP and UKCP ethical guidelines.
+Confidentiality means I will treat your personal information and what you share with me with utmost respect, and in line with the BACP ethical guidelines.